Artist Statement

 Born on the island of the Pacific, I consider myself a part of the region and share the aesthetic codes of East Asian countries — I feel them deeply, and they truly inspire me.

 My mediums are rice paper, ink, pigments, and gold leaf.
 I admire washi rice paper: the diversity of its structure, its inclusions, fibers, and color.
-It is self-sufficient, my constant companion.
 On rice paper, I create prints of fish (gyotaku), plants, and various objects, and I complement the context of the work with text.
-The print is like a seal of the divine order placed on my sheet, and around this small piece of nature my story unfolds — the result of how I perceive life.

 I create life-size images to engage the viewer physically and emotionally, to encourage mediative observation.
 It is important to me that a person feels the scale, the texture of the prints, and the breath of the paper.